Jack Boul

 Jack Boul (February 8, 1927 – November 8, 2024) was an American artist and teacher based in Washington, D.C., whose oil paintings, monotypes and sculpture are included in museums including the National Gallery of Art and the Phillips Collection.

 His work has also been exhibited at the Corcoran Gallery of Art, the Baltimore Museum of Art, the Mint Museum, and Stanford University's Art Gallery in Washington.
 He taught for many years at American University and was one of the founding members of the non-profit Washington Studio School.

 Background

-Boul was born in Brooklyn, New York, on February 8, 1927, and raised in the South Bronx.
+Boul was born in Brooklyn, New York, on February 8, 1927 to Russian and Romanian parents and raised in the South Bronx.
 He attended the American Artists School in New York before serving in the United States Army.
 In 1945–46 he served as a sergeant in an Engineer's battalion as part of the U.S. Occupational Forces in and around Pisa, Italy.
 After the war he moved to Seattle, Washington, where he studied at the Cornish School of Art, graduating in 1951.
 Later that year, he moved to Washington, D.C. to continue his studies at American University.

 Boul died at his home in Washington D.C., on November 8, 2024, at the age of 97.